kmalan/bench-sets/README.md

 6. *Dynamic single-objective optimization problems*.

     Benchmark problems for analysing algorithms in dynamic environments should ideally allow for the nature of the changes (such as severity and frequency) to be configurable.
 A useful resource on benchmarks for dynamic environments is the comprehensive review by Nguyen *et al.* (2012).

+7. *Expensive optimization problems*.

+    The GECCO 2020 Industrial Challenge provides a suite of discrete-valued electrostatic precipitator problems with expensive simulation-based evaluation (https://www.th-koeln.de/informatik-und-ingenieurwissenschaften/gecco-challenge-2020_72989.php).
+An alternative approach to benchmarking expensive optimization (used by CEC competitions) is to limit the number of allowed function evaluations for solving existing benchmark problems.

 ## References
 * Carola Doerr, Furong Ye, Naama Horesh, Hao Wang, Ofer M. Shir, and Thomas Back.
 Benchmarking Discrete Optimization Heuristics with IOHprofiler. *Applied Soft Computing*, 88:106027, 2020.